 It’s also worth dedicating a quick paragraph to cheap cuts.
 There’s nothing cheap about cheap cuts when it comes to flavor.
 The only reason they’re cheaper is that they’re tough, harder to cook and very misunderstood in the home kitchen but they pack a flavor punch and wonderful texture.
 In the hands of a good cook, cheap cuts can easily steal the show even in the presence of the most wonderful tenderloin medallion.
 Have you tried 72 hour short ribs?

 Now I wanna share this recipe with you guys, mainly because how surprised I was with the result.
-It’s one of the best things I’ve had in years, and yes it is overcooked mean in every sense of the word and especially by sous vide cooking standards.
+It’s one of the best things I’ve had in years, and yes, it is overcooked meat in every sense of the word and especially by sous vide cooking standards.
 The meat reaches about 160F at the core which means that for a big thick piece of meat like this, the doneness gradient is gonna include a significant portion of the meat closer to its surface reaching temperatures around boiling point.
 Yes, overcooked but did it matter?
 Nah.
 The marbling and a good deal of collagen help keep the meat juicy and tender.

 There’s a tradeoff.
 A flavor/texture tradeoff.
 If you sous vide and do the quick sear (or the reverse of that…) then you will have great texture edge to edge plus say medium rare doneness edge to edge and a nice golden crust.
 The flavor will be pretty good.
 Now when you go medieval and throw that piece of meat on the grill over indirect heat for say 6 hours something magical happens at the surface and it permeates into the meat.
 Something that no quick sear will ever be able to accomplish.
 The complexity of flavor, the caramelization of the sugars, the browning of proteins when grilling is hard to beat.
 Add some smoke chips in there and you’re in for a magnificent treat.